 The next day I checked myself into to hospital to reevaluate my situation.

 I spent the next five weeks in a mood disorder clinic.
 It was by far the most challenging yet rewarding experience of my life.

-With the help of the doctors and therapists and with an updated diagnosis of anxiety I was able to come off all of my medication.
+With the help of the doctors and therapists, and with an updated diagnosis of Complex Post Traumatic Stress disorder, with generalised anxiety and panic disorder, I was able to come off all of my medication.